zyumse/IBI_PM/README.md

 # Install Python package
 pip install -e .
 ```
-After installation, create a new terminal and activate the environment. `ibisim` will be availabel to use
+After installation, create a new terminal and activate the environment. `ibisim` will be available to use

 ## Usage
 ### CG mapping of all-atom simulation